jenkinsci/adobe-cloud-manager-plugin/doc/config/adobeio-project/README.md

 ## Configure Project

 Configuring a project is done by copying the values from the AIO Console to Jenkins.
 The example below shows the use of the example Client Secret and Private Key for the configuration.
+As a Jenkins Admin, navigate to `Manage Jenkins` -> `Configure System` and scroll down to the section called `Adobe IO`, click on `Add Adobe IO Project` and enter the values accordingly

 <p align="center">
   <br/>